RTO-Websites/post-gallery/trunk/README.txt

 == Description ==

 Adds a gallery to every post with customizable templates, drag´n´drop upload und simple to use.
-It also provides an elementor-widget.
+It also provides a customizable elementor-widget.

 It comes with a fullscreen-litebox-gallery and also an easy to use slider-configurator.

+It can group media, to better find your images.

 You can find the documentation on http://post-gallery.rtfd.org